-If your traveling to Prague and the Czech Republic in summer, make sure you plan several months in advance, as accommodation books up quickly and prices sore.
+If your traveling to Prague and the Czech Republic in summer, make sure you plan several months in advance, as accommodation books up quickly and prices soar.
 It is also worth noting that the city center, though beautiful, is teeming with tourist traps and overpriced menus.
-If you’re looking for things to door inexpensive places to eat during summer, we recommend getting off the beaten path in Prague and exploring the surrounding neighborhoods.
+If you’re looking for inexpensive places to eat during summer, we recommend getting off the beaten path in Prague and exploring the surrounding neighborhoods.

 The Czech Republic is known for having relatively mild summers.
 From June to mid-September, you can expect temperature anywhere between 70-80°F (20-27°C), with the occasional heat wave in July or August.
 Also, keep an umbrella handy for the occasional thunderstorm or afternoon shower.

 Check out our complete guide to visiting Prague Castle for everything you need to know about exploring this amazing work of wonder!

 Things To See And Do In Summer in the Czech Republic

 Beer Gardens and Festivals

 If you’re visiting the Czech Republic in summer, or any season for that matter, you are probably aware of the country’s hottest commodity – beer.
 Some of the best places to enjoy Czech beer and beat the heat include Prague’s two largest beer gardens, Letná Beer Garden and Riegrovy Sady.
 Letná is easily the most popular place to drink beer in the summer months and is situated high above the banks of the Vltava River.
 Visitors can kick back with a refreshing Czech beer underneath a shady canopy of trees and enjoy panoramic views of the city.